Skip to main content

 Stress Management and Cortisol

-Chronic stress triggers the release of from the adrenal glands.
+Chronic stress triggers the release of cortisol from the adrenal glands.
 The endocrine system is a deeply interconnected web, and the building blocks used to create cortisol are shared with those needed for other steroid hormones, including progesterone and testosterone.
 Sustained high cortisol production can disrupt the entire hormonal cascade.

 This disruption can alter the delicate balance between testosterone and estradiol.
 Implementing stress-reduction practices like mindfulness, adequate sleep, and regular exercise helps to regulate cortisol output, thereby supporting a more stable and predictable hormonal environment for your testosterone therapy to work within.